snuffop/Oxide-default/Area/Joyent/20251020131216--sysops-planning-meeting.md

 - I'm so checked out of this place.
-- Status level of servers availability state to know if monitoring should be live or at what state  things are in.. so immature.
+- Status level of servers availability state to know if monitoring should be live or at what state  things are in..
+Sew immature.

 #### 2024-12-09